The Impact of Exposing Corrupt Politicians through Government Audits in Brazil

 Judicial Accountability: Modeling suggests that reductions in corruption came mostly from audits increasing the perceived legal costs of engaging in corruption.
 Municipalities that had been audited in the past were 0.5 percentage points more likely to face legal action—such as through police investigations or mayoral convictions—relative to 3 percent of municipalities in the comparison group.
 This effect implies that audits led to an increase of approximately 30 legal actions from a base of 140 among comparison municipalities.
 Furthermore, for every 1 percent increase in corrupt acts, there was an 8.8 percent increase in the likelihood of legal action, suggesting that the legal costs of engaging in corruption are substantial.
 Researchers estimated that this legal disciplining effect accounted for nearly 72 percent of the total reduction in local corruption that resulted from the audits.
 However, this effect was largely concentrated in municipalities with a judiciary district, implying that audits may be less effective in environments where governments have less capacity for judicial enforcement.

 Avis, Eric, Claudio Ferraz, and Frederico Finan.
+2018.
 "Do Government Audits Reduce Corruption?
 Estimating the Impacts of Exposing Corrupt Politicians."
-Working Paper, May 2017.
+Journal of Political Economy 126 (5): 1912-1964.